globus-gladier/gladier-client-template/paper_demo/PAPER-CLIENTS.md

 python test_client.py
 ```

 Running the test client will prompt you to login and will direct you to the running flow in the Globus Web app.
-Ensure you see output similar to the following:
+Ensure that you see output similar to the following:

 ```
 python test_client.py